the children's centre

 Do you charge for days when my child is away?

-3-month to 1 year old group: 2 staff to max 8 children
+3-month to 1 year old group: 3 educators to max 8 children

-1 to 2 year old: 4 staff to max 16 children
+1 to 2 year old: 5 educators to max 16 children

-All staff have, or are studying to acquire, formal qualifications in Early Childhood Education and have extensive experience within the field.
+All educators have, or are studying to acquire, formal qualifications in Early Childhood Education and have extensive experience within the field.
 All room leaders hold a minimum of Diploma of Children’s Services and all assistants have a Certificate 3 in Children’s Services.
-Our kinder teacher also has a Bachelor of Education.
+Our kinder teachers also have a Bachelor of Education.

-All staff have training in First Aid and hold current First Aid certificates.
-Our staff are also trained in Anaphylaxis Management and Asthma Management.
+All educators have training in First Aid and hold current First Aid certificates.
+Our educators are also trained in Anaphylaxis Management and Asthma Management.